 When dancers in England say “American” we usually mean squares and contras, and perhaps a few dances in other formations — a double contra, a circle, maybe one of Ted Sannella's triplets.
 Whatever the formation, we tend to think of the American style as a walking step, giving plenty of weight, lots of swings.
-But when the Pilgrim Fathers reached America in 1620 they presumably brought their dances with them, just like their books and clothes (or maybe they frowned upon dancing and it was later immigrants who brought the dances), and for at least a hundred years their dances were English Country Dances.
+But when the Pilgrim Fathers reached America in 1620 they presumably brought their dances with them, just like their books and clothes — or if they frowned upon dancing it was later immigrants who brought the dances — and for at least a hundred years their dances were English Country Dances.
 In 1730 James Alexander, who emigrated from Scotland and made his fortune in New York City, wrote out the instructions for twenty-seven dances in a notebook.
 You find most of them in various editions of The Dancing Master — a few are from other English sources — and there's nothing American about them: the American gentry were dancing English Country Dances just like the English gentry.

 But as time went by people in America started composing their own Country Dances — both instructions and music — so let's start with two which most people class as American.